How to Watch HGTV: Channels, Streaming, and More

 Premium TV experience: DISH Network

 Like we said above, DISH is your best bet if you want all things TV all the time.
-In fact, we named DISH best overall among TV providers in 2020.
+In fact, we named DISH best overall among TV providers.

 In particular, we think DISH’s America’s Top 200 package is a pretty good deal.
-With it, you’ll get 240+ channels—including HGTV, DIY Network, and the Cooking Channel—for $94.99 per month (and no price hikes).
+With it, you’ll get 240+ channels—including HGTV, DIY Network, and the Cooking Channel—for $99.99 per month (and no price hikes for three years).

 Your DISH package will also include the Hopper Duo, a fairly decent DVR with 2 TB of storage that you can connect to two TVs at the same time.
 (The Hopper 3 is $10 per month extra, but might be worth adding to your package if you’re a true TV fiend.)